-Lack of exercise adds to women's healthcare costsApril 7th, 2014 in Health /
+Lack of exercise adds to women's healthcare costsApril 7, 2014 in Medicine & Health / Health

 (Medical Xpress)—A lack of exercise is costing the Australian healthcare system $40 million a year for women alone, according to new research from The University of Queensland (UQ).

 Researchers from the Centre for Research Excellence in Women's Health in the 21st Century (CREWH21) at UQ's School of Population Health found that even a moderate increase in physical activity could reverse the costs.